 This family model applies less to female children.
 Freud confessed to understanding men's psychology better than women's.
 Freud's associate C.G.
 Jung adapted the Oedipal Conflict to women characters by theorizing the Electra Complex, named for Electra in the Oresteia who reveres the memory of her slain father and plans revenge on her mother for his death, but psychology since Freud (esp. as developed by women practitioners) has largely dismissed the Electra Complex, which now has little standing in psychoanalysis.
 Thus the Oedipal Conflict applies more exclusively to male psychology or studies of patriarchal culture.

-In modern Psychology, Behavioral and Psychopharmacological therapies have significantly displaced Freudian psychoanalysis, which now survives mostly in literary and cultural studies, and in old-fashioned "talking-cure" psychoanalysis.
+In modern Psychology, Behavioral, Cognitive, and Psychopharmacological therapies have significantly displaced Freudian psychoanalysis, which now survives mostly in literary and cultural studies, and in old-fashioned "talking-cure" psychoanalysis.

 On learning of the Oedipal conflict, most people spontaneously react with denial and disgust, but such a reaction is consistent with Freud's idea that resolving the conflict requires repression.